tudelft3d/indoorjson/specs/specs.rst

 - may have a member named ``"name"``, whose value is a string describing its name
 - may have one member named ``"duality"``, whose value is the ID (of type string) of the CellSpace object in the PrimalSpaceFeatures;
 - may have one member named ``"geometry"``, whose value is Geometry Objects of type ``"Point"``.
+- may have one member named ``"edges"``, whose value is an array of Edge Objects.

 Edge Object (Transition)